 As well as a mountainous mainland, Greece is also made up of over 6,000 islands in the Aegean and Ionian seas.
 Some, like Crete and Rhodes, have big populations and are extremely popular with tourists.
 However, there are many more which are uninhabited.

-- Greece Vacation Guide: quick facts
+- Greece Travel Guide: quick facts

-- Greece provinces/states
+- Regions in Greece

 - How to travel to Greece